Thing My Calvinist Pastor Said #3: Even Babies are Wicked

 [In fact, the Bible also contradicts Calvinism's "total depravity" in Romans 2:14-16 (emphasis is mine): "Indeed, when Gentiles, who do not have the law, do by nature things required by the law, they are a law for themselves, even though they do not have the law, since they show that the requirements of the law are written on their hearts, their consciences also bearing witness, and their thoughts now accusing, now even defending them."
 This clearly says that we can - by nature - do the good things the law requires of us, that our consciences and thoughts guide us, convicting us or defending us.
 And we do this because God wrote the law on our hearts, on the hearts of sinful, fallen men.
 Where is the "total depravity" in that!?!
 That is the opposite of Calvinism's "total depravity"!]

-If man is not so totally depraved that he can't think about/want/seek God unless God makes him do it ... then man does indeed have the ability, on his own, to think good things, do good things (not to earn salvation, but to at least do things we and God consider good), to think about/want/seek God ... and so then man doesn't need God to regenerate him first before he can find God (that destroys the "I" in TULIP, Irresistible Grace, that God has to draw the elect to Him, that He has to regenerate them first so they can want/seek Him).
+And so if man is not so totally depraved, not so unable to think about/want/seek God unless God makes him do it ... then man does indeed have the ability, on his own, to think good things, do good things (not to earn salvation, but to at least do things we and God consider good), to think about/want/seek God ... and so then man doesn't need God to regenerate him first before he can find God (that destroys the "I" in TULIP, Irresistible Grace, that God has to draw the elect to Him, that He has to regenerate them first so they can want/seek Him).

 And if we can want/seek God on our own then it's part of being human and anyone can do it, so that means that anyone can find God and be saved, which means that there are no specially-chosen "elect" people that God causes to believe in Him (that destroys the "U," Unconditional Election, that God chose a group of people to save, the elect).

-And of course, if there are no elect people then there are no elect people for God to cause to "persevere," which destroys the "P," Perseverance of the Saints, which says that God causes the elect to be faithful till the end.
+And of course, if there are no Calv-elect people then there are no Calv-elect people for God to cause to "persevere," which destroys the "P," Perseverance of the Saints, which says that God causes the Calv-elect to be faithful till the end.
 (For the record, I do agree with Calvinists that we can't lose our salvation, but just not in the way they believe it.)

-And just to warn you, Calvinists have many verses to "back up" their theology.
-They will verse-bomb you with verse after verse to support their views, making it seem like they must really know what they are talking about and so they must really be right.
-But always go back to the original verse and read it in context to see what it says.
-Read the chapter it's in, to see what it's about, who it's for, etc. They do not have as much support as they think they do, when you keep the verses in context.
+[And just to warn you, Calvinists have many verses to "back up" their theology.
+They will verse-bomb you with verse after verse to support their views, making it seem like they must really know what they are talking about and like they have overwhelming biblical support, and so they must really be right.
+Right?
+But always go back to the original verses and read them in context to see what it says.
+Read the chapter it's in, to see what it's about, who it's for, if there are other ways to read it than what Calvinists teach, etc. They do not have as much support as they think they do - when you keep the verses in context and read them without Calvinist glasses on.]

 Calvinists call children "wicked, morally-depraved, in rebellion against God, and completely cut off from Him," meaning that if they die too early then they die as wicked sinners who are cut off from God.
 They call babies "vipers in diapers," saying that if babies had the chance, they'd kill their parents in their sleep.